Robust estimation on a parametric model via testing: Introduction

-Let us make some comments on (\ref{RelIntro}).
-When $s$ does belong to the model~$\F$, the estimator achieves a quadratic risk of order~$n^{-1}$ with respect to the Hellinger distance.
-Besides, there exists $\theta_0 \in \Theta$ such that $s = f_{\theta_0}$ and we may then derive from~{(\ref{RelIntro})} the rate of convergence of~$\hat{\theta}$ to~$\theta_0$.
-In general, we do not suppose that the unknown density belongs to the model but rather use~$\F$ as an approximate class (sieve) for $s$.
-Inequality (\ref{RelIntro}) shows then that the estimator $\hat{s} = f_{\hat{\theta}}$ cannot be strongly influenced by small departures from the model.
-As a matter of fact, if $\inf_{\theta \in \Theta} h^2 (s, f_{\theta}) \leq n^{-1}$, which means that the model is slightly misspecified, the quadratic risk of the estimator $\hat{s} = f_{\hat{\theta}}$ remains of order~$n^{-1}$.
-This can be interpreted as a robustness property.
+It is worth mentioning that one does not have to assume that the unknown density $s$ belongs to the model, which is important since one cannot usually ensure that this is the case in practice.
+We rather use the model $\F$ as an approximating class (sieve) for $s$.
+Inequality (\ref{RelIntro}) shows that the estimator $\hat{s} = f_{\hat{\theta}}$ cannot be strongly influenced by any type of small departures from the model (measured through the Hellinger distance).
+As a matter of fact, if $\inf_{\theta\in\Theta} h^2 (s, f_{\theta}) \leq a n^{-1}$ with $a > 0$, which means that the model is slightly misspecified, the quadratic risk of the estimator $\hat{s} = f_{\hat{\theta}}$ remains of order $n^{-1}$.
+This can be interpreted as a robustness property (that is, not shared by the m.l.e.).

-The preceding inequality (\ref{RelIntro}) is interesting because it proves that our estimator is robust and converges at the right rate of convergence when the model is correct.
-However, the constant~$C$ depends on several parameters on the model such as the size of $\Theta$.
-It is thus far from obvious that such an estimator can be competitive against more traditional estimators (such as the m.l.e).

-In this paper, we try to give a partial answer for our estimator by carrying out numerical simulations.
-When a very thin discretisation~$\Fd$ is used, the simulations show that our estimator is very close to the m.l.e when the model is regular enough and contains~$s$.
-More precisely, the larger is the number of observations $n$, the closer they are, suggesting that our estimator inherits the efficiency of the m.l.e.
-Of course, this does not in itself constitute a proof but this allows to indicate what kind of results can be expected.
-A theoretical connection between estimators built from tests (with the procedure described in~\cite{BaraudMesure}) and the m.l.e will be found in a future paper of Yannick Baraud and Lucien Birgé.

-In the present paper, we consider the problem of estimation on a single model.
-Nevertheless, when the statistician has at disposal several candidate models for $s$, a natural issue is model selection.
-In order to address it, one may associate to each of these models the estimator resulting from our procedure and then select among those estimators by means of the procedure of~\cite{BaraudMesure}.
-By combining his Theorem~2 with our risk bounds on each individual estimator, we obtain that the selected estimator satisfies an oracle-type inequality.